Table of Contents

 The Alberta Ministerial Order outlining the new standards for age appropriate books was published in July and detailed information on the government's school library standards engagement with the public is at this link.
 The Library Association of Alberta has challenged the decision to issue the standards noting that most survey respondents (40 to 60% in most cases) were content with the current selection processes.
 ELA has urged the government to meet with representatives of the Library Association of Alberta to discuss their concerns.

-The ELA President's letter on this matter and the Alberta Minister's response are at the ELA news and views site.
+The ELA President's letter July 28th, about this matter and the Alberta Minister's response are at the ELA news and views site.

 MAY 2025: HUDSON'S BAY COMPANY ROYAL CHARTER OF 1670